Welding 13 min read

 A typical plasma cutting system is comprised of three primary components that work in concert :

 1. The Power Supply: This is the heart of the system.
 It takes standard AC line voltage and converts it into the smooth, constant DC voltage (typically 200 to 400VDC) required to sustain the powerful plasma arc.
-In modern machines like the LTP8500, this is an inverter-based power supply, which is far more efficient, lightweight, and compact than older transformer-based technologies.
+In modern machines like the this plasma cutter system, this is an inverter-based power supply, which is far more efficient, lightweight, and compact than older transformer-based technologies.

 2. The Arc Starting Console (ASC): To initiate the plasma arc, the gas must first be ionized.
 The ASC generates a high-frequency, high-voltage spark (e.g., 5,000 VAC at 2 MHz) inside the torch.
 This spark provides the initial energy to create a conductive path through the gas, allowing the main DC arc to establish itself.